FIWARE-Ops/docs.TourGuide/doc/development-context-aware-applications/v2/how-to-update-and-query-context-information.md

     }

 Finally, the application can query entities by attribute content.
-For example, to get all restaurants with capacity equal or greater than 50 the next request can be used:
+For example, to get all restaurants with capacity equal or greater than 50 the next request can be used (with extra headers `Fiware-Service: tourguide`):

     GET <cb_host>:<cb_port>/v2/entities?type=Restaurant&q=capacity>=50&options=keyValues